CoalByte/pipeline/README.md

 ```

 ### **CURRENTLY NOT MAINTAINED**
-The readme might be a bit outdated, make sure to open a request If you'd like to change anything.
+The readme **AND CODE** might be a bit outdated, make sure to open a request If you'd like to change anything.